 ```

-These explanations can really help if you’re stuck on an error, so don’t hesitate to look up the error code.
-The compiler is your friend, and it’s there to help.
+These explanations are beneficial if you’re stuck on an error, so don’t hesitate to look up the error code.
+Use these helpful compiler errors to perfect your code.

 PROD: END BOX

-The error tells us that the cause of the error is re-assigment of immutable variable, because we tried to assign a second value to the immutable x variable.
+The error indicates that the cause of the error is reassignment of immutable variable, because you tried to assign a second value to the immutable x variable.

-It’s important that we get compile-time errors when we attempt to change a value that we previously said was immutable because this very situation can lead to bugs.
-If one part of our code operates on an assumption that a value will never change, and another part of our code changes that value, it’s possible that the first part of the code won’t do what it was designed to do.
-This cause of bugs can be difficult to track down after the fact, especially when the second piece of code only changes the value sometimes.
+It’s important that you get compile-time errors when you attempt to change a value that you previously designated as immutable because this very situation can lead to bugs.
+If one part of your code operates on the assumption that a value will never change and another part of your code changes that value, it’s possible that the first part of the code won’t do what it was designed to do.
+This cause of bugs can be difficult to track down after the fact, especially when the second piece of code changes the value only sometimes.

-In Rust, weyou can trust that a value weyou sayspecify not to won’t change really won’t change, because the compiler is enforcesing that guarantee for usyou.
-When reading and writing code, we don’t have to keep track in our head how and where a value might change.
-This can make code easier to reason about.
+In Rust the compiler guarantees that when you state that a value won’t change, it really won’t change.
+That means that when you’re reading and writing code, you don’t have to keep track of how and where a value might change, which can make code easier to reason about.

-Mutability can be really useful, though!
-Bindings are immutable only by default; you can make them mutable by adding mut in front of the variable name.
-In addition to allowing this value to be changed, it conveys intent to future readers of the code by indicating that other parts of the code will be changing this value.
+But mutability can be very useful.
+Variables are immutable only by default; you can make them mutable by adding mut in front of the variable name.
+In addition to allowing this value to change, it conveys intent to future readers of the code by indicating that other parts of the code will be changing this variable value.

-For example, change the program you just wrote to the following:
+For example, change src/main.rs to the following:

 Filename: src/main.rs